 Cassiar Highway north of Bell II

-Northbound on the Cassiar Highway, north of Bell II but south of Kinaskan Lake
+Northbound on the Cassiar Highway, north of Bell II and south of Kinaskan Lake

-The camping sites at Kinaskan Lake provincial park are mostly along the lake's edge and have varying degrees of privacy.
-We opted for a very private site with a bit of view of the lake.
-Other sites were very open and offered expansive views.
+The camping sites at Kinaskan Lake provincial park are mostly along the lake's edge.
+We opted for a very private site with a view of the lake.
+Other sites were open and offered expansive views.

 Campsite at Kinaskan Lake provincial park

-Jake, our dog, needed a good stretch of his legs so we took advantage of a hiking trail along the south end of the lakeshore.
+Our dog needed to exercise so we hike along the south end of the lakeshore.

 Kinaskan Lake shoreline, looking north east